Tasting Santerasmo: Local Venetian Food & Wine on a Unique Venice Food Tour

 The ferry boat ride to Santerasmo in the northern lagoon islands near Venice, Italy takes a very relaxing 40 minutes and it felt good to leave the crowds behind.
-After a fun walking tour of the less-traveled streets of Venice that morning with our local guide Lorenzo, we were spending the rest of the day with him exploring Isola Santerasmo, the "Garden of the Doge".
+After a fun Venice walking tour of the less-traveled streets in the city with our guide Lorenzo, we were spending the rest of the day with him exploring Isola Santerasmo, the "Garden of the Doge".
 The island was literally the vegetable garden of the Doges, the rulers of Venetian life up until 1797, and still produces many foods and wine that Venice calls its own.
 Today we were taking a unique kind of Venice food tour, the kind of tour that defines slow travel... meeting local producers and tasting the unique local flavors behind authentic Venetian food.